Qorvo/qpg-openthread/general/thread_validation.md

 ### Joining a second node to the Thread Network

-In the CLI type, on the first device, type:
+In the CLI on the first device, type:

     > commissioner start
+    Commissioner petitioning
     Done
     > commissioner joiner add * J01NME
     Done

 The first command makes the device request the network for approval to be the commissioner on the Network.
-The second command opens joining for any (`*`) device with the passphrase `J01NME` The joining window will be open for the default 30 seconds
+The second command opens joining for any device (`*`) with the passphrase `J01NME` The joining window will be open for the default 30 seconds.

+If the second devices has to function as a *MTD*, first type

+    > mode r

+for a *MED* and

+    > mode -

+for a *SED*.

-Now, on the second device, with the enabled Joiner role, run:
+Now, on the second device, with the enabled Joiner role (we assume a *FTD*), run:

     > ifconfig up
     Done